You are here: Home page > Home life > Electrochromic (smart) windows

 Different types of electrochromic windows have different configurations, but most have several different layers.
 In one popular design, sold under the brand name of Halio, there are multiple surfaces.
 The electrochromic layer is sandwiched between two layers of PVB (polyvinyl butyral) polymer, with heat-toughened glass on either side of that.
 Then there's an argon insulating layer, a low-e coating, and, finally, a layer of interior glass.
 Electrochromic units can also be customized in various ways, with thicker outer layers for security or weatherproofing, different low-e coatings, more or less insulation, and so on.
 Some can be controlled automatically by smartphone apps or wired to roof-top pyranometers (sun sensors) so your windows darken automatically when the sunlight is strong enough.

-How electrochromic smart film works: Animated GIF artwork showing how liquid crystals align to let light pass through
+How smart film works in smart windows: Animated GIF artwork showing how liquid crystals align to let light pass through

-Animation: How an electrochromic film works: The film contains liquid crystals (blue).
+Animation: How a smart film works: The film contains liquid crystals (blue).
 When the current is switched off, the crystals point in random directions and scatter incoming light, turning the film opaque.
-When the current switches on, the crystals align like opening blinds, letting virtually all the light through.
+When the current switches on, the crystals align like opening blinds, letting the light rays pass through in straight lines, so the film appears clear.

 Advantages